chew-z/itunes.vim/README.md

 Just right now internet slowed down to [EDGE (check in Wikipedia if you are too young to know what it is)](https://en.wikipedia.org/wiki/Enhanced_Data_Rates_for_GSM_Evolution) - cause of rain and heavy wind during the night probably.

 Even pushing commits is hard.
 Hence the Offline option is default.

-[^2]: If you prefer non-blocking plugin that is playing entire playlists and working asynchronously try [my fork of Thrasher plugin](https://github.com/chew-z/thrasher).

-[^3]: I am sorry.
-English spellchecking is broken for markdown in my VIM.
-I have to fix this first.

 [^4]: fzf has multiline select feature so we can create ad hoc playlists and play queues.
 I am thinking about it.